-Linda C. Goldstein is an experienced trial lawyer who focuses her practice on securities fraud claims and other complex civil and commercial litigation matters.
+Linda C. Goldstein is Co-Leader of Dechert’s white collar and securities litigation practice.
+She is an experienced trial lawyer who focuses her practice on securities fraud claims and other complex civil and commercial litigation matters.

 Ms. Goldstein frequently advises on a broad range of securities matters, including claims brought by institutional investors, class actions, major customer arbitrations and regulatory investigations.
 She also handles cases involving actions against foreign sovereigns and multi-jurisdictional disputes.